Date: Saturday 14 July, 2018

-Parade start location: There will be a short parade led by Unified Rhythm (an 80% disabled integrated carnival group) starting at 11:30 along the promenade, from the British Airways i360 to the Peace Statue at Hove Lawns where the event itself will start at 12:00 noon.
+Parade start location: There was a short parade led by Unified Rhythm (an 80% disabled integrated carnival group) starting at 11:30 along the promenade, from the British Airways i360 to the Peace Statue at Hove Lawns where the event itself started at 12:00 noon.

 Who is the event for?
 Disability Pride Brighton is for anyone with any disability or impairment plus friends, family, unpaid carers, professionals and allies.
 It is for everyone in the community who wants to help us celebrate.
 (Please note that Disability Pride Brighton is not a specific event only for the disabled LGBTQ+ community.
 All disabled people and allies, with any identity and background, are welcome.
 We are called Disability Pride as part of a wider movement of other international Disability Pride organisations.)

 Why Disability Pride?
 Disability Pride Brighton is a community group, that aims to raise awareness of the diversity and value of disabled people with all (visible and invisible) impairments.
 We want to celebrate our identities and feel less isolated in our communities, as well as engage non-disabled people, by hosting a great day out for all.